Educational stage: Grade structure by province/territory

 The following table shows how grades are organized in various provinces.
 Often, there will be exceptions within each province, both with terminology for groups, and which grades apply to each group.

 China

 In the People's Republic of China (excluding Hong Kong and Macau), the years are organized in three stages and renumbered within each stage: 6 years in elementary school (小学) years 1 to 6, then 3 years in middle school (初级中学, abbreviated 初中) years 7 to 9, then 3 years in high school (高级中学, abbreviated 高中) years 10 to 12.
 The first nine years (elementary 1–6 and middle 1–3) are compulsory, and the years in high school are voluntary.
 Completing higher secondary education or attaining an equivalent level is required before one may receive higher education (高等教育) at universities.

 France

-Education is compulsory from age 3 to age 14 or 16.
+Education is compulsory from age 3 to age 16, and then compulsory training until the age of 18.
+This law was passed during the Macron presidency and approved the law.
 At the end of the lycée cursus, is the French Baccalaureat exam.

-It is possible in France to fail a year, and need to resit (redoubler).
+It is possible in France to fail a year, and need to repeat (redoubler).